eastmaels/steemblog.github.io/_posts/account/justyy/2019-06-03_a-bit-longer-be-patient.md

 - - -

-This page is synchronized from the post: [A bit longer.... be patient..](https://steemit.com/@justyy/a-bit-longer-be-patient)
+This page is synchronized from the post: ['A bit longer.... be patient..'](https://steemit.com/@justyy/a-bit-longer-be-patient)